 2. Take care of yourself

 If your child is warm and dry but you are drenched, the hike is going to be miserable for you.
 Get yourself a waterproof jacket and pants to keep yourself dry — especially if you want to join in some puddle splashing too!
 Also consider how you can stay dry if you will be wearing your kiddo.
-(Look for an upcoming blog post on cold and rainy weather baby-wearing solutions!)

 3. Don’t forget your feet